 water heater (side) chairs and freezers Chairs and freezers

-We have no photos of the disabled toilet at the Triangle at present
+We have no photos of the disabled toilet at the Triangle at present.

-LOWESTOFT CEMETERY TOILETS
+Lowestoft Cemetery Toilets.

 This block of toilets has been transferred to the town council even though the cemetery has not been.
 Interestingly, in other areas where WDC has maintained the asset (such as the Pavilion, Sea Front and Battery Green Car Park, they have also kept the toilets.